zuriiruz/This-Or-That/PROPOSAL.md

 4. WHY IT'S VALUABLE (1-2 sentences)

-    The root of the benefits of our product is time optimization and subsequent ly,stress relief.
+    The root of the benefits of our product is time optimization and subsequently, stress relief.
 By relieving the time and brainpower needed to make a decision, this optimizes the amount of time needed to act on the task/decision at hand.

 5. HOW YOU'LL MAKE MONEY (1-2 sentences)

-   A one-time purchase of (TBD)
+   The game would require a one-time purchase of $3.99 to be made in order to access the entire game.
+Once the game expands to a larger player base, new content would be added with an additional one-time purchase of $1.99.

 6. MVP FEATURES (Bulleted list)